-This relates to consent, touching anyone or touching anyone’s rope or belongings.
-If you are unsure, ask.
+This relates to consent, hugs, physical contact or touching anyone’s rope or belongings.
+If you are unsure, please ask.

 Please respect the privacy of those enjoying the space, do not disclose any personal or private information.
-We invite you to take photographs of your work in the studio but please ensure you do not have anyone in the background of these images.
+We invite you to take photographs of your work in the studio but please ensure you do not have anyone in the background of these images without their explicit permission.
 It is not acceptable to edit them out or blur the image later, they should not be there to begin with.
 To help with this we suggest choosing a space close to a wall if you do wish to take photographs.

-Wax play is allowed in the studio as long as you use a ground sheet and clean up properly after yourselves.
+Wax play is allowed in the studio as long as you use a ground sheet (which we can provide) and clean up properly after yourselves.

 Exception: No wax on the tatami!

-Please keep smoking and vaping outside of the studio and your conversation and dress vanilla while you’re outside as per the dress code policy.
+Please keep smoking and vaping outside of the studio and keep your conversation and clothes vanilla while you’re outside as per the dress code policy.